On October 29, 2012, Hurricane Sandy came ashore, causing an estimated $36 billion in damages in New Jersey and another $32 billion in New York.

 Interview with Edward A. Thomas, president of the Natural Hazard Mitigation Association.

-Interview with Gavin Smith, AICP, executive director of the Coastal Hazard Center, which is part of the Department of Homeland Security's Centers for Excellence.
+Interview with Gavin Smith, AICP, executive director of the Coastal Hazard Center, part of the Department of Homeland Security's Centers for Excellence.